sloumdrone/burrow/README.md

 ## Disambiguity

 There is [another project](https://github.com/jamestomasino/burrow) by the name of Burrow (that predates this one) by _jamestomasino_.
 It is a really cool collection of tools for managing gopher sites/projects.
 I definitely recommend checking it out!

+## Related

+Interested in gopher clients but want one for your terminal?
+Try my main, and currently very supported client, [bombadillo](https://tildegit.org/sloum/bombadillo) (it supports: gopher, gemini, finger, local files, telnet, and the web.
+That last one via integration with lynx, w3m, or elinks).